huang-zhu/EmbeddedQD/README.md

 ```
 {INSERT PLOT} {INSERT PLOT}

-We can see that POPC enriched at the nanoparticle-membrane interface in the Native membrane.
-In the Thick membrane we can see that PC24 becomes enriched at this interface, displacing the POPC.
-Now that we have analyzed the aggregation in both cases, we can analyze lipid tail ordering along the membrane.
+You can see that POPC enriched at the nanoparticle-membrane interface in the Native membrane.
+In the Thick membrane you can see that PC24 becomes enriched at this interface, displacing the POPC.
+Now that you have analyzed the aggregation in both cases, you can analyze lipid tail ordering along the membrane.

 For this analysis, each leaflet will be fitted with non-linear regressions as described in the supplementary information of the article.
 A plot will be generated showing these regressions and the 2D vectors normal to the membrane fits.
 Afterwards, the lipid tail order ($P{_2}$) will be quantified as a function of the lipid radial distance from the center of the embedded quantum dot using the local normal vectors computed from the membrane fits.
 Additionally, the segmental $P{_2}$  will also be plotted for both tails of lipids found at the nanoparticle-membrane interface and in the bulk (refer the main article for details).